 Effective academic advising is a critical component of a successful graduate degree program.
 At Stanford, all matriculated graduate students are to be advised by a member of the faculty.
 The nature of academic advising may differ for different programs and at different stages in a degree program.

-The department should also ensure that doctoral students are informed in a timely fashion about procedures for selecting a principal dissertation advisor, reading committee members, and orals committee members.
-Departments should make every effort to assist doctoral students who are not yet admitted to candidacy in finding an appropriate principal dissertation advisor, and dissertation co-advisor if appropriate.
+The degree program should also ensure that doctoral students are informed in a timely fashion about procedures for selecting a principal dissertation advisor, reading committee members, and orals committee members.
+Degree programs should make every effort to assist doctoral students who are not yet admitted to candidacy in finding an appropriate principal dissertation advisor, and dissertation co-advisor if appropriate.

-Students are obliged to follow department procedures for identifying advisors and committee members for their dissertation reading and university oral examinations and ensure the membership of those committees is aligned with University policies (see GAP 4.7, Doctoral Degrees: University Orals Examinations and Committees, and GAP 4.8, Doctoral Degrees: Dissertations and Dissertation Reading Committees).
+Students are obliged to follow degree program procedures for identifying advisors and committee members for their dissertation reading and university oral examinations and ensure the membership of those committees is aligned with university policies (see GAP 4.7 Doctoral Degrees, University Orals Examinations and Committees and GAP 4.8 Doctoral Degrees, Dissertations and Dissertation Reading Committees).

-Applicable to all graduate students, faculty who advise graduate students, and departments and programs.
+Applicable to all graduate students, faculty who advise graduate students, and degree programs.

-The University requires that within each department or program minimum advising expectations be set for both advisor and advisee.
+The university requires that within each degree program minimum advising expectations be set for both advisor and advisee.
 Such minimum expectations must differentiate between master’s and doctoral programs, and between different types of advisors (academic/program vs. research.)
-These department or program expectations must be distributed to faculty and graduate students on an annual basis at the start of each academic year and must be easily accessible on the web.
+These degree program expectations must be distributed to faculty and graduate students on an annual basis at the start of each academic year and must be easily accessible on the web.
 Faculty are expected to affirm that they have received the advising expectations.
-Each faculty member has the prerogative to augment the departmental advising expectations with their specific additional expectations, while remaining consistent with the departmental advising policies.
+Each faculty member has the prerogative to augment the degree program's advising expectations with their specific additional expectations, while remaining consistent with the degree program's advising policies.

 Faculty advisors are to: